 Be creative!
 It can be a company you want to work for.

 As consultants, you must thoroughly evaluate your client’s competitive situation and prepare (a) a 3-page summary report for the client’s senior executive team and (b) a presentation outlining your analysis and strategic recommendations.
-Based on what you have learned in the course, you should clearly deliver and support your recommendations for improving the client’s competitive position.
+Both the report and the presentation must address the following:

 Each group will deliver (a) a 3-page executive summary report, (b) electronic and paper copies of all presentation materials and (c) a comprehensive reference list of all sources, including but not limited to books, databases, articles, websites, individual interviews and correspondence, television programs, etc.

 There will be 6-9 groups in each section.
 When each group presents, everyone else in the class serves as the Board of Directors of the client companies.
 You will be evaluated not just on your presentation, but also on your role as board member.